This post contains affiliate links. I earn a little bit of money when you use those links to shop.

 I’ve wanted to mix up my own DIY Disinfecting Kitchen Spray for weeks, and I finally managed to get it done.
 Until now, I’ve been using a mix of vinegar and Dawn as an alternative to toxic cleaning sprays.
 I love that mix, but I’ve wanted something more (especially in the kitchen).

 Thanks to my love affair with essential oils, I now have a disinfectant that’s safe for the kids to use.
-I did a little research online and spent some time on the dōTERRA blog and found a blend that will work well for us.
-This is my adaptation to the All Purpose Cleaner I found on their blog.
+I did a little research online and found a blend that will work well for us.
 There are just 4 ingredients and it’s incredibly easy to make.

 DIY Natural Disinfecting Kitchen Spray

 Grab Your Supplies:

-- 12 oz. or 16 oz Stainless Steel or Glass Spray Bottle (I grabbed this one from the Dollar Store, but I’ve upgraded to the glass bottles from Grove Collaborative.)
+- 12 oz. or 16 oz Stainless Steel or Glass Spray Bottle (I got this original spray bottle from the Dollar Store, but I’ve upgraded to the glass bottles from Grove Collaborative.)

 - 4 ounces of White Vinegar (we keep this stuff in stock at home!)

 - 10 drops of doTerra On Guard Blend

 Essential Oil Kitchen Spray Directions: